Contact an Ohio Asbestos Attorney about Mesothelioma Lung Cancer Lawsuits & Asbestos Exposure Settlements

 Since repair shops also are often short on air circulation, the combination enclosed work spaces and free-floating asbestos fibers makes the occupation particularly dangerous.
-Ohio General Motors Workers can find more information on their risk factors here.
+Ohio General Motors Workers can contact The Lyon Firm for more information on their risk factors.

 Reports from the Occupational Safety and Health Administration (OSHA) advise mechanics to “assume that all brakes have asbestos-type shoes.”
 They go on to say it is impossible to know if brake or clutch components contain asbestos by visual inspection.
 The danger to mechanics will continue for decades as asbestos-filled brakes on warehouse shelves continue to be installed on vehicles.